Custom 2004 Triumph Bonneville Cafe Racer - SOLD790cc - Project Bike 3 - 6800 Miles

 Discovered that the taillight, front turn signal clamps, and billet footpegs will not work on this bike project – so those will need to be returned.

-I did however, successfully wrap the headers with the DIE Titanium Black pipe wrap for a pretty nice look.
+I did however, successfully wrap the headers with the DEI Titanium Black pipe wrap for a pretty nice look.

 JANUARY 7, 2019